dojo/docs/quickstart/Animation.rst

 Animation Events
 ----------------

-The next most important public-facing aspect of the "private" _Animation class is the event handling: stub functions fired at various stages of an animation's life-cycle.
+Performing custom behavior at specific points during an animation is done using callback functions.
+These functions will be executed at various stages during an animation's life-cycle.

 Consider this simple fade animation, and all the potential callbacks registered: